Neigh! A Cowboy Museum in Connecticut?! Yee Haw!

 At this point, it’s important to point out that this gentleman, Bill Strain, speaks with a decided western/southern accent.
 I’d noted it when I called earlier to double check on open hours and had mentioned it to Hoang, but now we were in the presence of the real deal!
 An honest-to-goodness cowboy!
 Having grown up in Vietnam/New Britain and outside of Philadelphia respectively, Hoang and I had never really met any cowboys.
 His lilting drawl soothed any anxiety we may have had about visiting such a random little museum that we had no interest in beyond its being a museum.

-“Sure thing pardner, we just need to mosey on over to that thar building to see the museum,” Strain said.
+“Sure thing pardner, we just need to mosey on over to that thar building to see the museum,” Strain didn’t actually say.
 We mosied.

 The header of that page calls it a Cowboy Museum, but Mr. Strain said he thinks of it more as a Horse Museum.
 Pshaw.
 I told him to stick with “Cowboy Museum,” as it’s just much more interesting and as a real western cowboy, he should be proud of his heritage.

 “So, where are you from originally” I asked, eager to hear tales of howling coyotes, of breaking wild mustangs and of eating cold beans from a can.

 “Ah,” I thought.
 “Granby, Colorado of course!
 With only 1,525 residents, the town of Granby, Colorado has mantained it’s proud ranching heritage and its friendly small-town atmosphere!”
 I was excited to know so much about Strain’s hometown.
 He raised a hand, presumably to give me a high-five, but I wasn’t done yet.

 I began parroting the Granby website: “Ever been to a rodeo?”
 There is one every weekend in Granby, Colorado.
 “How about a horseback ride with views of the Colorado Rocky Mountains?
 Truly an experience that you will never forget!”
 I smugly announced.